nagvbt/nagvbt.github.io/blog/2012-03-15-win32-api-through-a-chashdataprovider-class.md

 //\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*
 // des:    Hashes data based on the ALG_ID
-// return: Hashing of the text is sucessful or not
+// return: Hashing of the text is successful or not
 //\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*
 bool
 CHashDataProvider::HashData(ALG_ID  algorithmID, // in | Algorithm ID (Sha1 or MD5 )